ogdenpm/disktools/doc/teledisk.md

 Repeat bytes		(2 bytes)
 ```

+## 7.3 Maximum data block size

+In the Teledisk applications the maximum encoded data block size supported is 32,768 (4000H) in most versions and 18,944 (4A00H) in v2.23.

+In practice this is more likely to reflect the space needed during the sector packing.
+As an example Telediskv2.15 and probably others versions, pack sectors using the following algorithm

+1. if the whole sector is repeated words, use repeated 2 byte pattern

+2. else RLE encoding is done as follows
+   * Runs of 4 or more repeated words are encoded using RLE single 2-byte chunk encoding.
+   * Other data is encoded using the RLE raw data encoding.

+   Note multiple fragments are used if the length/count is >255

+3. If the final RLE length is > the sector size the whole sector is encoded as raw data instead

+Allowing for the one byte encoding method, this would make the maximum required block size (max sector size + 1) bytes.

 # 8. Cyclic redundancy check

-The error-checking 16 bit cyclic redundancy check is calculated with the polynomial value 0A097H using an input preset value of 0.
+The error-checking 16 bit cyclic redundancy check is calculated with the polynomial value 0A097H using an input pre-set value of 0.
 Individual headers determine the data used in the calculation and whether the full 16 bits or low 8 bits are used.

 # 9. Multi-volume support